is8ac/aural2/paper/aural2.md

 # Training
 ## Desired behavior
 Every ~32ms, the LSTM is given information about the current frequency distribution of incoming sounds.
-We want it to returns the probabilities that the world is in each of a finite set of possible state.
+We want it to return the probabilities that the world is in each of a finite set of possible state.

 When we speak of world state in this context, we usually mean states such as "The user is currently telling the machine to play the music", or "The user is not telling the machine to do anything."
 However Aural2 is extensible to any set of world states about which audio frequency distribution gives information.